judgelord/PP475/docs/best-practices.md

 Asking clarifying questions when necessary - including as a way to avoid misunderstandings or incorrect assumptions of another’s statement
-Turning off distractions, particularly if note-taking using a laptop Practicing patience (e.g., allowing people time to respond) Listening with the intention of understanding the speaker’s comment and perspective rather than solely offering a response
+Turning off distractions, particularly if note-taking using a laptop Practicing patience (e.g., allowing people time to respond) Listening to understand the speaker’s comment and perspective rather than solely offering a response

 Students commit to cultivating a respectful classroom environment, including by:
 Interrogating how your own social location, identity, and privilege influences your decisions to participate or not participate in a conversation.
 Interrogate how others may not get the privilege to make that choice.